pontedilana/WeasyPrintBundle/README.md

 ## Usage

-The bundle registers two services:
+The bundle registers one service:

  - the `weasyprint.pdf` service allows you to generate pdf files.
- - the `weasyprint.image` service allows you to generate images (works only with WeasyPrint 52.5 or lower);

 ### Generate a pdf document from a URL